danceos/fail/tools/analysis/VisualFAIL/README.md

 "result...", "echo SHOW TABLES | mysql yourdatabase" on the command line should give you the correct table name).

-(In a later version of VisualFail*, we will probably add automatic loading of ~/.my.cnf if available.)
+(In a later version of VisualFAIL*, we will probably add automatic loading of ~/.my.cnf if available.)

-Running and using VisualFail*
+Running and using VisualFAIL*
 -----------------------------
 ./StartVF.sh requires PHP 5.4.0 or newer and uses its simple built-in web server.
 You can connect to it by using http://localhost:1234 in a web browser on the same machine.
 (If you need to connect from another machine, manually run "php -S 0.0.0.0:1234 -t .")

-Alternatively, VisualFail* can be set up using a "real" web server with a recent PHP version (5.x should suffice).
+Alternatively, VisualFAIL* can be set up using a "real" web server with a recent PHP version (5.x should suffice).

-Once the web server runs, you can use VisualFail*:
+Once the web server runs, you can use VisualFAIL*:

 - Pick a coloring (currently, only "Right margin" really makes sense), a benchmark and a variant from the drop-down menus.
 Click "Analyze".
 Wait.